eventnetusa/eventnet/src/_vip/medicare-seminar.md

-      We will be renting conference rooms, auditoriums, and theaters in communities with a high percentage of 55+ residents.
+      We will <u>pay</u> to rent conference rooms, auditoriums, and theaters in communities with a high percentage of 55+ residents.
 The FREE three hour seminar includes: